What does it mean if your brake warning light is on?

-Typically, your brake warning light being on means your parking brake is engaged, but if you're still seeing the red (or orange) warning on your dash while the parking brake is disengaged, you're going to need to get your brakes inspected as soon as possible.
+Typically, your brake system warning light being on means your parking brake is engaged, but if you're still seeing the red (or orange) warning on your dash while the parking brake is disengaged, you will need to get your brakes inspected as soon as possible.

 My Brake Service Warning Light Is Always On

 On larger SUVs and trucks, you'll typically find the parking brake on the far left side of the driver's side floorboard.
 If you fail to disengage your parking brake before moving your vehicle, you risk damaging your brake pads and system faster - ultimately leading to unnecessary expenses.

-If you find that the parking brake is disengaged and the light still remains on, there could be a few issues:
+If you find that the parking brake is disengaged and the light remains on, there could be a few issues:

-- Your parking brake lever/pedal needs adjusting
+Your parking brake lever/pedal needs to be adjusted.

-- Your brake pads are worn down and need to be replaced
+Your brake pads are worn down and need to be replaced.

-- Your hydraulics are amiss and likely losing pressure/fluid
+Your hydraulics are amiss and likely losing pressure/fluid

 It also shouldn't impede your driving safety.
 If your brake pads are ready to be replaced, you'll want to do it sooner than later, as waiting can cause your brake pads to wear down completely and begin damaging your rotors, which can double your repair costs.

 My Brake Service Warning Light Turns On When I Hit The Pedal

 Your master cylinder is where all of your brake fluid sits and helps send brake fluid to your brake components when you press and release the brake pedal.
 If the fluid is low, you can lose all ability to stop, which can be dangerous for both you and others around you while your vehicle is in motion.

-Antilock Braking System
+The Antilock Braking System light is on

 Your vehicle's ABS system is designed to reduce skidding by ensuring that your brakes don't lock up while trying to come to a stop.
 While you can still operate your vehicle with an ABS warning light on, it's best to get it to a repair shop sooner than later.